About the author

 I was born in 1978 in a little corner of Africa which has long since been washed away by the ravages of political and economic turmoil, and I’ve spent time in more than 30 countries since then.
 I’m currently living in Melbourne.

-While I have a huge range of casual interests, I’m particularly motivated to write about the Christian faith, and the interfaces between Christianity, science and philosophy.
+I’m particularly motivated to write about the Christian faith, and the interfaces between Christianity, science and philosophy.
 I read a great deal (both fiction and non-fiction), I enjoy discussion and I find it difficult to forgo coffee.

-Influential works include the writings of C. S. Lewis (particularly Mere Christianity), J. R. R. Tolkein, and the writings and lectures of John Lennox.
+Influential works include the writings of C. S. Lewis (particularly Mere Christianity), J. R. R. Tolkien, and the writings and lectures of John Lennox.
 While we differ on our metaphysical interpretations, I have extraordinary respect for the writings and scientific integrity of Stephen Jay Gould, and enjoy his work immensely.
 I have also found great inspiration in the music of U2 and Third Day.
 If you’re looking for some good books, feel free to check out my reading list.

 Having been graced with an extremely popular first name and surname, I often choose to post under the tag ‘Sentinel’ instead.